-All Recreation and Leisure Studies graduate students will be assigned a shared mailbox in room 2204B, B.C.
-Matthews Hall (BMH) at the beginning of their first term.
-General information is either circulated via email or via memos left in students’ mailboxes.
-It is the student’s responsibility to periodically check their own mail box and to keep apprised of daily email activities.
-All information from the Graduate Studies Office (GSO) is typically mailed to part-time students.
+Graduate student shared mailboxes (by last name) are in the mailroom B.C.
+Matthews Hall (BMH) 2313.
+General information is usually circulated via email to your @uwaterloo.ca email address.
+It is the student’s responsibility to periodically check their mail box and to keep apprised of daily email activities.

 Graduate students may use department letterhead stationary for correspondence related to official department business.
 Letterheads may not be used for personal correspondence.
 Letters must be typed to present a professional image and must carry indication of the student's departmental affiliation (e.g., teaching assistant, research assistant, graduate student, etc.).
 Please be aware that the department is not responsible for providing office supplies for graduate student use.
 In the case of teaching assistants, the supplies required to fulfil those responsibilities will be provided to the respective faculty members.
 Students may see the Department Administrator to get necessary supplies.